 The Tippecanoe County Drainage Board has regulatory authority over easements associated with regulated drains.
 The easement for the regulated portion of Elliott Ditch extends 75 feet from the top of both banks from the center of the channel.
 The majority of this IM Project will take place within this easement and coordination with the Tippecanoe County Drainage Board will be required.
 It is understood that Tippecanoe County Surveyor's Office is the ex-officio, non-voting, member of the Drainage Board.
 This provides the County Surveyor with authority over construction, reconstruction, and maintenance of all regulated drains and proposed regulated drains within the county.
 It is understood that the Drainage Board meets on the 1st Wednesday of every month at 10 a.m.
-If needed, this meeting time can be used to engage the Drainage Board to discuss this IM Project and provide an opportunity for the Drainage Board to ask questions or solicit additional information.
-The Tippecanoe County Drainage Board will be actively involved during planning for the IM Project and be provided updates regularly.
+If needed, this meeting time can be used to engage the Drainage Board to discuss this IM Project and provide an opportunity for the Drainage Board will be actively involved during planning for the IM Project and be provided updates regularly.